nahue/playlists/README.md

-# 🎵 Task & Playlist Manager
+# 🎵 Playlist & Band Manager

-A modern web application for managing tasks and music playlists, built with Go on the backend and Alpine.js on the frontend.
+A modern web application for managing music playlists and bands, built with Go on the backend and Alpine.js on the frontend.

 ## ✨ Features

-### 📝 Task Management
-- ✅ Create, edit and delete tasks
-- ✅ Modern and responsive interface
-- ✅ Real-time validation
-- ✅ Deletion confirmations

 ### 🎵 Playlist Management
 - ✅ Add songs with artist, title and username
 - ✅ Smart autocomplete for artists and users
 - ✅ Edit and delete songs
 - ✅ Intuitive interface with smooth transitions

+### 🎸 Band Management
+- ✅ Create and manage bands
+- ✅ Add and manage band members with roles
+- ✅ Member contact information (email, phone)
+- ✅ Band descriptions and details
+- ✅ User-scoped band ownership

+### 🔐 User Authentication
+- ✅ Secure user registration and login
+- ✅ JWT token-based authentication
+- ✅ Password hashing with bcrypt
+- ✅ User profile management
+- ✅ Protected API endpoints

 ### 🎨 User Interface
 - ✅ Modern design with Tailwind CSS